Second Happy Time: American deficiencies

-The USN did have some destroyers available on the east coast at the time of the first attacks; it had previously recalled at least 25 Atlantic Convoy Escort Command Destroyers, including seven at anchor in New York Harbor.
-However, the USN initially refused to use them as escorts even as losses mounted.
+The USN had some destroyers available on the east coast at the time of the first attacks.
+It had previously recalled at least 25 Atlantic Convoy Escort Command Destroyers, including seven at anchor in New York Harbor.
+It initially refused to use them as escorts even as losses mounted.
 When the first destroyers were finally released, their employment was hampered by poor doctrine.
 They were assigned to offensive patrols rather than escorting convoys due to public and political pressure.
 As late as March, USN escort doctrine was aggressive with an emphasis on destroying attackers, rather than stopping losses.
 The option of pressing small civilian ships into service as rudimentary convoy escorts in early 1942 was not exercised.

 Even if escorts had been available, the USN was unprepared to perform "Naval Control of Shipping" (NCS), the control and tracking of shipping (in convoy or sailing independently), although it had already received the reference material from Canada.
-Furthermore, without escorts the US could not even take advantage of the existing Allied NCS.
-NCS for shipping in the western Atlantic north of the equator was handled by the Royal Canadian Navy (RCN) since the start of the war; the RCN only passed the responsibility to the USN in July 1942.
+Without escorts, the US could not take advantage of the existing Allied NCS.
+For shipping in the western Atlantic north of the equator, NCS was handled by the Royal Canadian Navy (RCN) since the start of the war; the RCN only passed the responsibility to the USN in July 1942.

 Operationally, the USN's ASW effort was fragmented.
 In theory, Admiral King was responsible for coordinating all ASW activities, including the development of doctrine.
 In practice, King's many other responsibilities prevented him from doing an adequate job.
-Therefore, the three Atlantic operational commands - the Atlantic Fleet, the Eastern Sea Frontier, and the Gulf Sea Frontier - were left to develop their own ASW tactics individually.
+Therefore, the three Atlantic operational commands – the Atlantic Fleet, the Eastern Sea Frontier, and the Gulf Sea Frontier – were left to develop their own ASW tactics individually.
 The issue was not resolved until May 1943 with the formation of the United States Tenth Fleet.